AdaCore/gnatstudio/docs/users_guide/mdi.rst

 containing several editors or browsers and selecting one of the :menuselection:`Split` entries in the :menuselection:`Window` menu.

-You can also drag and drop the window within GPS.
+You can also drag and drop the window within GNAT Studio.
 Select an item to drag by selecting the notebook tab.
 In that case, you can also reorder the windows within the notebook: select the tab, then start moving left or right to the window's new position.
-Your mouse must remain within the tab area or GPS will drop the window into another notebook.
+Your mouse must remain within the tab area or GNAT Studio will drop the window into another notebook.

 Here are the various places where you can drop a window: